Teaching Word Problems

 After teaching all of the typse of problems, I assess students on 2.OA.A.1 with the number range I taught.
 You can find assessments for 20-50, 50-100, and 100-1,000 in word problem packet.

 The Big Picture:

 While teaching 2nd grade word problems throughout the year, use this same process to build on student’s problem-solving skills.

 When students are learning to add and subtract to 100, do another unit on problem-solving with numbers to 100.
 When students are learning to add and subtract to 1,000, you can expand on the skills and do a problem-solving unit with numbers to 1,000, despite the standard only going to 100.

-- I do place an emphasis on the problem-solving process, but, as students begin to understand the steps, it is important to give them flexibility.
+- While teaching 2nd grade word problems, I place a strong emphasis on the problem-solving process.
+As students begin to understand the steps and develop their problem solving skills, it is important to give them flexibility.
 Everyone’s brain works differently, and we may do some steps in a different order.
 For example, it may make more sense for some students to write their equation before they solve the problem, but others may need to work the problem out first.
 Some students may circle key words while they read the problem because this helps them comprehend.
 Remember to remain flexible with students and don’t be afraid to suggest different approaches to help them grasp the concepts.